phil-88/realtime_dwh_test/README.md

 After all ksql is worth giving a shot in 2020 as a cheap and cheerful engine for realtime stream processing.

 # Conclusions
-If GPU is not a problem mapd is a whole realtime operational DWH.
-Is has all database features and ready to use with realtime data.
+If GPU is not a problem mapd is a complete operational DWH.
+It has all database features and ready to use with realtime data.
 And ksql is a simple and production ready tool for data processing inside kafka infrastructure.